DomoApps/Test-AI-Review/docs/Embedded-Analytics/Embedding-in-Sites-and-Software/embedding-into-sites-and-web-portals.md

 # Embedding Into Sites and Web Portals

 <h3><strong>Turn your data into an asset, everywhere.</strong></h3>
 Embed Domo Cards privately in SSO-enabled websites, portals, and applications, or publicly on public websites, blogs, and social media platforms.
 Use the policies you already have set up externally with Programmatic filters in server-side code.
 Enhance your sites and web portals with live data.
 Leverage your customer portal logins for each individual user and through filters you can create a personalized experience for each individual user.
-Foster self- service exploration with filter, drill, and link interactions.
+Foster self-service exploration with filter, drill, and link interactions.

 <strong>The Domo Everywhere: Domo Embed feature allows you to:</strong>
 <ul>